ome/ngff-spec/specification.md

 measurement at the same point in instrument 2 (i.e., it may not be the same physical location in the sample).
 To analyze both images together, they must be in the same coordinate system.

-The set of coordinate transformations ([[#trafo-md]]) encodes relationships between coordinate systems, specifically, how to convert points and images to different coordinate systems.
+The set of [coordinate transformations](trafo-md) encodes relationships between coordinate systems, specifically, how to convert points and images to different coordinate systems.
 Implementations can apply the coordinate transform to images or points in coordinate system "sampleA_instrument2" to bring them into the "sampleA_instrument1" coordinate system.
 In this case, the ROI should be transformed to the "sampleA_image1" coordinate system, then used for quantification with the instrument 1